 - The Company holds constructive dialogue with shareholders and other investors through investor relations to enhance its corporate value over the medium to long term. - The executive member in charge of administration manages investor relations, and the IR team of the administration division carries out investor relation activities based on close cooperation with relevant internal departments. - The Company holds an information meeting for institutional investors every six months, in which the President gives an explanation of the financial results.
-The summary and presentation materials of the meeting are disclosed on the Company's website. - In principle, the director/ executive member in charge of administration shall, to the extent reasonable, attend individual meetings with institutional investors. - The Company arranges opportunities for the President, etc. to have dialogue with foreign investors during their regular overseas visits for IR purposes. - The Company will hold meetings with its domestic and foreign institutional shareholders on an ongoing basis to help them deepen their understanding of its management policy and business strategy, and also to better grasp their views on exercising voting rights. - The Company makes efforts to enhance information disclosure about the Company's management policy, investment activity and financial conditions, as well as investor relations materials, through its website.
+The summary and presentation materials of the meeting are disclosed on the Company's website. - In principle, the director/ executive member in charge of administration shall, to the extent reasonable, attend individual meetings with institutional investors.
+The Company also makes efforts to provide opportunities for dialogue between independent directors and institutional investors. - The Company arranges opportunities for the President, etc. to have dialogue with foreign investors during their regular overseas visits for IR purposes. - The Company will hold meetings with its domestic and foreign institutional shareholders on an ongoing basis to help them deepen their understanding of its management policy and business strategy, and also to better grasp their views on exercising voting rights. - The Company makes efforts to enhance information disclosure about the Company's management policy, investment activity and financial conditions, as well as investor relations materials, through its website.
 The Company will work to enhance the content of the convocation notice of the General Meeting of Shareholders to provide accurate information to shareholders.
 Such information will also be provided in English to the extent possible depending on importance. - The opinions or suggestions obtained through dialogue with investors will be given as feedback to executive members as necessary, and be reported at the Board of Directors meeting to be utilized for the Company's future management. - The Company appropriately controls the insider information in accordance with the internal rules to prevent external leaks.